garrandall/popular-music-data/tracks/believer-imagine-dragons.md

 Last things last
 By the grace of the fire and the flames
-You're the face of the future, the blood in my veins, oh ooh The blood in my veins, oh ooh
+You're the face of the future, the blood in my veins, oh oh The blood in my veins, oh oh
 But they never did, ever lived, ebbing and flowing Inhibited, limited
 Till it broke open and rained down